 Music goals are really the driving force behind your music career.
 Musicians, more so than most other people, are familiar with the power of goals.
 That need to improve – to play better, create better, and perform better than you did yesterday – is what gets you up every morning.
 It’s what keeps you excited and passionate.

-I’m sure you’ve set goals for your art.
-To finish writing that song you’ve been working on.
-To refine your technique on the double bass pedal.
-To find that perfect sound for the violin track.
-To learn a new song in time for band practice this week.
+I’m sure you’ve set music goals for yourself.
+Maybe you want to finish writing that song you’ve been working on.
+Or refine your technique on the double bass pedal.
+Perhaps you want to find that perfect sound for the violin track.
+Or maybe you want to learn a new song in time for band practice this week.
 Musicians are constantly – whether conscious or not – pushing themselves towards goals.
 It’s part of the job.
 It’s part of the mindset that makes a musician.
 Musicians are some of the most dedicated people on the planet.

 The following was written by Simon Tam for Music Think Tank.

 Ask yourself the big questions: Who, what, when, where, why, when?
 A specific goal lets you know what you want to achieve, when you want to achieve it by, why you are doing it, who will be involved, and where it will happen.

 For example, a goal I’ve used before: Tour the continental U.S in August 2013 with at least 18 shows, playing a mixture of all-ages, 21+, and convention shows making an average of $500 per night.
 Also, see an increase on social media and web traffic by at least 10% and increase online sales by 20% for the month before, during, and after the tour.
 Those are all specific targets that I can definitely measure against.